 Why Is My Dashboard Oil Light On?

-- If you have enough oil and the engine is running smoothly, your oil sensor could be bad.
-Your vehicle is safe to drive, but you will want to get the sensor replaced.
+- If the oil level is okay and the engine is running smoothly, your oil sensor could be faulty.
+You can safely drive, but you will want to get the sensor replaced.

 Virginia Tire & Auto’s expert technicians can fix your oil system so that it functions smoothly again.
 If your vehicle is safe to drive, bring it to one of our 13 convenient locations to get things taken care of.
-If it is unsafe, call a tow truck to bring it to us and we will get you back on the road.
+If it is unsafe, call a tow truck to bring it to us, and we will get you back on the road.